mashupgarage/MG-Eng-Playbook/standards/stand-up-guide.md

 ### Done
 - ✅ (TICKET) Done with design for updated admin nav bar (example.com/ticket-007)
 - ✅ (OTHER) Completed first draft of github guide

+## Communicate blockers or issues encountered

+A blocker is anything that has a significant effect on the time taken to do a ticket.
+If it’s something that makes you go beyond initial estimate then it’s a blocker.
+We should communicate these openly so that we know why a ticket went beyond its initial estimate and to know if any devs need help to get unblocked.
+Some examples:

+### Waiting for something from client side
+- Waiting for confirmation from admin team regarding repayment adjustments
+- Still following up client on credentials we need for Algolia search integration
+- There are some details regarding invoice approval that aren’t clear

+### Unexpected learning curve for something related to card (beyond initial learning curve estimate)
+- The Salesforce API had an update and some syntax changed
+- I had to study the pagination gem closely because it had a issue with dealing with filtered data
+- Devise gem had a special implementation that I had to study in more depth
+- The task needed to use a reducer which I’m unfamiliar with

+### Dealing with some issues with previous (or current) implementation
+- I had to refactor the existing code because it was not flexible to deal with new filter
+- Previous API was bugged and I had to do a workaround

+### Unforeseen additional tasks to do in ticket (sometimes solution is just to make new ticket)
+- There was a change in the design which wasn’t suitable for current implementation
+- There was a last minute change of formula for the computations that changes how data is displayed in the page
+- The Twilio API was down for most of the day

+### External Factors
+- There was a power interruption which delayed progress on tasks
+- Machine frequently slowed down because of a docker issue